 Duration: 2 years, with the possibility of extension

 About us: The Computation and Economics Research Group, led by Prof. Sven Seuken, currently consists of one professor, one Postdoc, and six PhD students.
 All group members have a strong background in mathematics/computer science and work on AI, machine learning, and market design research questions.
 Market design is a research field that combines techniques from computer science, game theory, operations research, and other fields to analyze and design real-world marketplaces.
 In our research group, we study foundational market design questions from an algorithmic/computational and game-theoretic perspective.
 Current group members work on a variety of projects, including active learning in combinatorial assignment problems, techniques for capturing model uncertainty in neural networks, algorithms for finding equilibria in auctions, and machine learning-powered preference elicitation in combinatorial auctions, course allocation, drone traffic management, and adoption marketplaces.
 We publish our research exclusively in top international conferences (e.g., AAAI, IJCAI, EC) and journals (e.g., JAIR, JET, Management Science).
 In some projects, we also collaborate with industrial partners such as Google Research and Microsoft Research.

 - a team of young and highly motivated colleagues who are passionate about topics at the intersection of AI, machine learning, and game theory (in particular: market design)

 - a competitive salary of approximately 90,000 Euro per year and generous social benefits

 - generous support for professional travel and research needs

-- strong support for your professional development.
+- strong support for your career development

-- excellent communication skills in English (German speaking skills are not necessary).
+- excellent communication skills in English (German speaking skills are not necessary)